AI marketing capacity and profit impact modelling

 The model is intentionally diagnostic rather than promotional.

-Initial scenarios illustrate scale and direction, then are refined and validated through implementation, using live adoption data and real workflow outputs to confirm where impact is actually being realised.
+Initial scenarios illustrate scale and direction, then are refined and validated through adoption, using live usage data and real workflow outputs to confirm where impact is actually being realised.

 This ensures AI adoption strengthens judgement, governance, and confidence - rather than relying on optimistic projections.